encode/django-rest-framework/docs/api-guide/schemas.md

         PascalCaseXYZ   |   ['pascal case xyz']
         IPAddressView   |   ['ip address']

 2. If View is not an instance of ViewSet, tag name will be first element from the path.
-Also, any `-` or `_` in path name will be converted as a space.
+Also, any `-` or `_` in path name will be replaced by a space.
 Consider below examples.

     Example 1: Consider a user management system.
 The following table will illustrate the tag generation logic.